-Vessel Training Manuals: A Guide to Coded Vessel Safety, Compliance and Crew Preparation
+Coded Vessel Training Manuals: A Guide to Vessel Safety, Compliance and Crew Preparation

 Operating a commercial vessel, workboat, fishing vessel, or yacht requires clear procedures for emergencies, lifesaving appliances, and fire safety equipment.
 One of the most effective ways to organise this information for crew members is through a vessel training manual.

 These manuals provide structured guidance on safety procedures and equipment, helping vessel operators ensure their crews understand how to respond during emergencies while supporting compliance with maritime regulations.
+They are presented in a loose-leaf A4 format, making them easy to update as equipment or procedures change.

 This guide explains what vessel training manuals are, which vessels require them, and the differences between manuals designed for smaller and larger coded vessels.